jhu-lcsr/costar_plan/costar_hyper/README.md

 rclone copy drive:costar_block_stacking_dataset_v0.4 ~/.keras/dataset/costar_block_stacking_dataset_v0.4 --exclude="*failure*"
 ```

-Configure `hypertree_hyperopt.py` to run on the problem you'd like, the script supports both the cornell and the costar block stacking ataset.
-Sorry for the bad naming, this a historical artifact that should be resolved at some point in the future.
+Configure `hypertree_hyperopt.py` to run on the problem you'd like, the script supports both the Cornell and the costar block stacking dataset.

 Options for problem types include `semantic_grasp_regression`, `semantic_translation_regression`, `semantic_rotation_regression`.
 Uncomment the the settings in the file for the preferred problem type.
 Once you have edited the file for your use case, run the following command: